m-lamonaca/programming-notes/Rust/Rust.md

 The `::` syntax in the `::new` line indicates that `new` is an **associated function** of the `String` type.
 An associated function is implemented on a type rather than on a particular instance of the type.
 Some languages call this a `static method`.

-The `&` indicates that this argument is a reference, which gives a way to let multiple parts of the code access one piece of data without needing to copy that data into memory multiple times.

 ## Variables & Mutability

 By default variables are *immutable*.